 More information about Lesotho is available on the Lesotho Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The United States established diplomatic relations with Lesotho in 1966, following its independence from the United Kingdom.
-Post-independence, the country saw a mix of rule by decree, coups, outside military intervention, and democratic government.
-Lesotho is a constitutional monarchy that faces challenges including poverty, income distribution inequality, and one of the highest HIV/AIDS prevalence rates in the world.
+The United States established diplomatic relations with Lesotho in 1966, immediately following its independence from the United Kingdom.
+Post-independence, the country has seen a mix of rule by decree, coups, military government, and democratically elected government.
+Lesotho is a constitutional monarchy that faces challenges including poverty, income inequality, and one of the highest HIV/AIDS prevalence rates in the world.
+It is currently governed by a four-party coalition, following the third election in five years in June 2017.
 Since independence, Lesotho and the United States have had productive bilateral relations.
 U.S. foreign policy priorities in Lesotho focus on achieving the development of a stable, prosperous, and healthy country.

 U.S. Assistance to Lesotho